slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 ## Trauma

-My trauma revolves around three psychiatrists.
+This malpractice revolves around three psychiatrists.

 **PSYCHIATRIST 1:** "I will taper you off from the benzos.
 You will be tapered off *before* discharge."